microsoft/bond/doc/src/compiler.md

 }
 ```

-Field definition consists of an ordinal, type, name and optional default value.
+Field definition consists of an ordinal/id, type, name, and a default value.
-Field type can be:
+The fields type's can be:

 - Basic type: `bool`, `uint8`, `uint16`, `uint32`, `uint64`, `int8`, `int16`,
 `int32`, `int64`, `float`, `double`, `string`, `wstring`.